-The bulb is of the banjo-type: press and rotate anticlockwise to remove; fit the spare bulb by pressing and turning clockwise until it clicks.
+The bulb has a bayonet-type fitting: press and rotate anticlockwise to remove; fit the spare bulb by pressing and turning clockwise until it clicks.

 Refit the glass sliding the small tab (A) into the suitable slot in the indicator body and tighten the screw (1).